-If the candidate's requested accommodation is filed in a timely manner and is rejected or modified by the Board for any reason, the Board will notify the candidate immediately.
+If the candidate's requested accommodation is filed in a timely manner and is rejected or modified by the Board for any reason, the Board will notify the candidate in writing, mailed and postmarked no later than 35 days after the final filing date providing specific reasons for the rejection.
 The Board will inform the candidate of the right to appeal and the procedures for the appeal.